LucaSpadoni/Blocks-World-problem/README.md

     - A*
     - RBFS

 The pictures of the two states the program uses as input can be seen  and put in [images](https://github.com/LucaSpadoni/blocks_world_problem/tree/main/images).
-Under [states](https://github.com/LucaSpadoni/blocks_world_problem/tree/main/images/states) more samples of initial and goal states can be found.
-These images can be either hand-written like in this case and digital-made since OpenCV seems to work well with both.
+Under [states](https://github.com/LucaSpadoni/blocks_world_problem/tree/main/images/states) more samples of initial and goal states can be found (remember).
+These images can be either hand-written like in this case or digital-made since OpenCV seems to work well with both.
+For

 ![initial](https://github.com/LucaSpadoni/blocks_world_problem/blob/main/images/states/initial4.jpg)
 ![goal](https://github.com/LucaSpadoni/blocks_world_problem/blob/main/images/states/goal4.jpg)